influxdata/telegraf/plugins/inputs/cpu/README.md

 ### Troubleshooting

 On Linux systems the `/proc/stat` file is used to gather CPU times.
-Percentages are based on the last 2 samples...
+Percentages are based on the last 2 samples....

 ### Example Output